World Immunization Week

 2019 Protected Together: Vaccines Work!
 Reinforced the global impact of vaccines on public health and disease prevention.

-2020 Immunization Saves Lives: #VaccinesWork Focused on the life-saving potential of vaccines amid the COVID-19 pandemic.
+2020 Immunization Saves Lives: #VaccinesWork Focused on the life-saving potential of vaccines during the COVID-19 pandemic.

 2021 Vaccines Bring Us Closer Promoted unity and protection through global vaccination efforts.